SEPTEMBER 24-TODAY’S READING FROM THE ONE YEAR BIBLE- ISAIAH 43:14- 45:10; EPHESIANS 3:1-21; PSALM 68:1-18; PROVERBS 24:1-2

 Isaiah 43:27 27 “Your first forefather sinned, and your spokesmen have transgressed against Me.”

 Therefore they are rightfully under His wrath and due for the punishment that is to come.
 He will judge them and their idols.

 Isaiah 43:28 28 “So I will pollute the princes of the sanctuary, And I will consign Jacob to the ban and Israel to revilement.”

 Isaiah 44:21-22 21 “Remember these things, O Jacob, And Israel, for you are My servant; I have formed you, you are My servant, O Israel, you will not be forgotten by Me.
 22 “I have wiped out your transgressions like a thick cloud And your sins like a heavy mist.
 Return to Me, for I have redeemed you.”

 Chapter 44 contains some prophecies that have been partially fulfilled and some that remain for the future.
 The Lord has a hope for Israel.
 He is the Messiah.
 There is a remaining promise that God will pour out His Holy Spirit upon Israel in the future when they trust Jesus Christ as their Lord and Savior.

-This promise was not fulfilled at Pentecost and has not been fully fulfilled unto this day.
+This promise was not fully fulfilled at Pentecost, and has not been fully fulfilled unto this day.
 Peter was explaining the outpouring of the Holy Spirit as a foreshadowing of the full promise to come.
 Isaiah was writing of the wider fulfillment of Joel 2:28-29.